 ABOUT RACHEL

-A dancer's eye.
+A dancer's intelligence.

 A teacher's depth.